GimmeDataNow/falling_sand/README.md

 - errors mostly handled at compile time
 - cross plattform

-## Things i learned in this project
+## Things I learned in this project
 I pretty much learned most of what I know about rust when starting this project through trail and error (and the compiler) and by watching very short youtube videos explaining some topics briefly.
 I relied on the Intellisense of the rust-analyser extension to discover functions and methods that I now use on a regular basis.

 I also learned to write better documentation using the '///# text' annotation above a function definition (Not all documentation is complete yet!).
 In addition I also learned how to use git.
 I previously never used it, but it became a necessity to manage several code branches at once without loosing any files.

-## Things i aim to learn in this project
+## Things I aim to learn in this project

 - how to utilise the gpu using vulcano
 - how to write shaders